 The majority of the work will be performed within a temporary sprung structure (i.e., tented enclosure).
 Excavated soil will be transported to a licensed off-site soil treatment facility.
-The remedial site will be backfilled with certified clean fill and restored to the pre-existing conditions.
-Groundwater encountered during soil remediation activities will be treated and conveyed off site in accordance with permitting.
+The remedial site will be backfilled with certified clean filland restored to the pre-existing conditions.Groundwater encountered during soil remediation activities will be treated and conveyed off site in accordance with permitting.

-All activities are being completed in accordance with the NJDEP Technical Requirements for Site Remediation and under the oversight of the Licensed Site Remediation Professional (LSRP) of record.
+All activities are being completed in accordance with theNJDEP Technical Requirements for Site Remediation and under the oversight of the Licensed Site Remediation Professional(LSRP) of record.

-Schedule and Hours of Activity - The remediation, which began with mobilization in April 2024, is anticipated to take approximately 18 months to complete including restoration.
-The work is being performed weekdays, 6 am - 6 pm.
+Schedule and Hours of Activity - The remediation, which began with mobilization in April 2024, is anticipated to take approximately 18 months to completeincludingrestoration.
+Excavation will begin mid-August of this year.
+The work is being performed weekdays, 6 am - 6 pm, in accordance with City of Trenton ordinances.
 Some equipment maintenance activities may occur over weekends.

-About the MGP Constituents - The source of the MGP materials is the former MGP operations.
+About the MGP Constituents -The source of the MGP materials is the former MGP operations.
 The remediation is driven by the presence of MGP coal tar and oil by-products in the soil and groundwater that include benzene, polycyclic aromatic hydrocarbons (or PAHs) and metals.
 Potential concerns from MGP contaminants are associated with ingestion (eating) of the affected soil or drinking the affected groundwater.
 The City of Trenton water supply is not impacted, and the buildings, streets and sidewalks served as an effective barrier to ingestion.